 When the Fed wants to raise interest rates – Here’s How They Do It

 The FED takes money out of circulation.
-Cash that is on the FED’s balance sheet is not in circulation (not available for financial activity like lending).
+Cash that is on the FED’s balance sheet is not in circulation (not available for a financial activity like lending).
 When the Fed sells Treasuries, the buyer is giving the Fed cash and getting a Treasury Bond.
 The cash which would normally be placed at a bank and loaned out is now out of circulation, reducing the supply of money, which makes borrowing money more costly (meaning interest rates go up).

 When the Fed wants to lower interest rates – Here’s How They Do It

 The FED puts money into circulation.
-This is done by using money on its balance sheet to buy Treasury Bonds.
+This is done by using the money on its balance sheet to buy Treasury Bonds.
 As the money they are using to buy Treasuries is “new” money, this increases the supply of money available for financial activity, which makes borrowing less costly (meaning interest rates go down).

 However, the FED does not only work through buying and selling bonds.
 It has a wider array of tools.
 The FED Funds Target Rate is an important tool, however, you must first understand: